-IMPORTANT: Turning this control fully counterclockwise defeats power amp simulation for an individual AMP block so you can use it as a PREAMP into an external tube power amp without globally disabling power amp simulation (see section 8.1 on p.
+IMPORTANT: Turning SUPPLY SAG fully counterclockwise defeats power amp simulation for an individual AMP block, allowing it to be used into an external (real) tube power amp without globally disabling power amp simulation.
+(See section 8.1 on p.
 133 or the "FOH + Real Amps" diagram on p.
-22.
+22 for more.)
+In this mode, MASTER works as a simple volume, DEPTH is deactivated, and PRESENCE turns into a simple shelf helving filter.

 DYNAMICS - This controls the amount of dynamics processing and models the interaction between the power amp, power supply and loudspeaker under high power-level conditions.
+Negative values cause dynamic range expansion while positive values work as before and cause dynamic range reduction.
+Use caution when dialing in extreme values as this can cause unwanted distortion.